 2. Liberation and Legacy

-3. Visiting the Sachsenhausen Memorial and Museum
+3. A tour to the Sachsenhausen Memorial and Museum

 If you are planning to visit the Sachsenhausen Memorial and Museum, here are a few tips to make your experience meaningful: